volkerdobler/insertnums/README.md

 ---

-## (local) History:
+## History:

-The input box in VSCode does currently not provide a history option.

-But thanks to [(@codeyu)](https://github.com/codeyu) there is a new command (since version 0.5.0) to get the history more easily.
-Just use the command 'insertNums.showPickHistory' (default key value is CTRL+ALT+,) and you can choose any command from the history.
+The history is stored independent of the current opened workspace in globalStorage of vscode.

+# History command

+With the command 'insertNums.showHistory' (default key board shortcut is CTRL+ALT+,) you can see the previous typed commands.
+Select one of them to run this command directly a second time.
+Two config items can be used:

-Also since version 0.5.0, a new config item insertNums.historyLimit (default: 30) is introduced to limit the number of entries in the history.
-If you don't want to limit the history, use 0 as unlimited history.
+- 'insertNums.historyLimit' (default: 30) limit the number of entries in the history.
+If you don't want to limit the history size, use 0 as unlimited history.

-In addition, the old bash-like history still works in 'normal' input box.
+- 'insertNums.editHistory' (default: false) defines, if you have to edit/confirm the selected command from the history or just run it directly.
+  (special thanks to [(@codeyu)](https://github.com/codeyu) for the first version of the history command).

+If you don't find a fitting command in the history, you can choose "new item" and after RETURN you are back in the normal command and can type your new command in the input box.

+# Bash-like history

+There is a bash-like history for the 'normal' command (input box).

 ```
 !!          ::= runs last command (if available)